MP

 Migration Assessments Test 2% of Your Data.
 The Other 98% Arrives on Cutover Weekend.

 Your programme dashboard is green.
 Your data hasn't been tested.
-Here's what that means — and why it matters for every system migration, not just SAP.
+Here's what that means.

 samplingcutover risktransformation integrity